bhky/opennsfw2/README.md

   - `weights_path` (`Optional[str]`, default `$HOME/.opennsfw/weights/open_nsfw_weights.h5`):
     Path to the weights in HDF5 format to be loaded by the model.
     The weights file will be downloaded if not exists.
+    If `None`, no weights will be downloaded nor loaded to the model.
     Users can provide path if the default is not preferred.
-    If `None`, no weights will be downloaded nor loaded to the model.
+    The environment variable `OPENNSFW2_HOME` can also be used to indicate where the `.opennsfw2` directory should be located/created.
 - Return:
   - `tf.keras.Model` object.